-Deeply thinking about this lead to the development of RoadPower which does exactly that.
+Deeply thinking about this lead to the development of RoadPower, an innovative technology that does exactly that.
 This is accomplished through methods related to the ways electric vehicles recover their own kinetic energy via regenerative braking.
 With RoadPower, instead of electricity being returned to the vehicle, the clean electricity generated by the system is transferred to the local facility, powering its equipment, and reducing operating costs - all in real time.

 Ryan is the Founder, CEO and Lead Designer at RoadPower Systems Inc. He's an experienced IT project manager for cyber security and process automation initiatives where he had direct involvement in solution architecture.
 Ryan has worked for multiple Park Avenue investment banks including J.P.
 Morgan Chase.
 He has worked in solar energy project management, engineering and construction coordination.
 Ryan has worked as a marketing manager for a clean-energy startup where he implemented SEO and web advertising strategies that accelerated website traffic and automated online lead-generation.
 He is a life-long inventor and fabricator with mechanical inclinations and hardware prototyping experience.
 Ryan has engineered & developed novel robotic-vehicle platforms (both aerial and ground-based), clean energy generation systems and related experimental systems.
 Ryan is an experienced 2D and 3D CAD designer, has programmed micro controllers, and configured autonomous flight computers.
 He graduated with honors Cum Laude with a B.S. in Business.
 Ryan possesses a unique combination of business and engineering knowledge & experience.